Latvijas Basketbola līga: Later history

 Barons would return to the final the following year, this time against VEF Rīga, and win by the same 4–3 margin.
 The 2011 final again went to 7 games, with VEF Rīga defeating Ventspils.
 Between 2011 and 2018, the title changed hands frequently, with BK Valmiera Ordo claiming the title in 2016.

 Since the introduction of the Latvian-Estonian Basketball League in the 2018/2019 season, the regular LBL championship was merged into the LEBL.
 The six top Latvian teams then qualify for the LBL playoffs after the end of the LEBL regular season.
 VEF Rīga has held the title ever since.

 Starting from the 2020/2021 season, the 2nd tier Latvian league - LBL2 - was reformed into the Ramirent Nacionālā basketbola līga (NBL, National Basketball League) and the third-level league - LBL3 - became the Reģionālā basketbola līga (Regional Basketball League).

 Sponsorships

 From 2012 to 2015, the league was known as Aldaris Latvijas Basketbola līga due to the AS Aldaris brewery becoming the general sponsor of the Latvian Basketball Association.
 In 2016, they were succeeded by betting brand OlyBet and in 2019 by Pafbet.
-Since 2024, the league has been sponsored by Optibet.
+Since 2024, the league has been sponsored by the sports bar and betting company Optibet.